-Prerequisite(s): PERT score of 50-95 or other appropriate college entrance test score.
 The purpose of this course is to develop student proficiency in arithmetic, basic geometry and some algebra topics.
 Study includes operations with integers, fractions, decimals, and percents; geometric figures and their measures; pre-algebra topics including properties of rational numbers, operations of rational numbers, simplification of polynomials, and equation-solving techniques.
 Successful completion of this course will prepare students for MAT 0028 - Elementary Algebra.
-This course includes a mandatory one hour per week in the Collegewide Learning Lab.
 Lab fee.

-MAT 0028 - Elementary Algebra 3 credits
+MAT 0028 - Elementary Algebra